 Highlighting Stomach Cancer with the Silly Hat for Matt Challenge

-We are delighted to be supporting Trine Simpson and her friends, who have set up the Silly Hat for Matt Gutsy Challenge specifically to honour Trine’s husband Matt and highlight the need for more research in to stomach cancer, which affects over 2,300 Australians every year – of which only 655 will survive beyond 5 years.
+In 2018 Trine Simpson and her friends, set up the Silly Hat for Matt Gutsy Challenge to honour Trine’s husband Matt and highlight the need for more research in to stomach cancer, which affects over 2,300 Australians every year – of which only 655 will survive beyond 5 years.

 Matt was diagnosed with linitis plastica, a rare form of stomach cancer, in October 2012 and passed away in November 2013 aged just 40 years old, leaving behind a young family.